rdpoor/mu/README.md

 ## changelog

+* 2014-05-04: Created library class RandomSelectStream that does exactly what mune14 does: when tick counter decreases, randomly chooses an input stream to start playing.
+Created mune15 based on the library function.
+Created SequenceStream, subclass of AddStream, that interposes a DelayStream on each input.
+Replicated mune13; plays identical melody, but (by design) doesn't crop each note to stop when the next one starts (though that would be a possible extention to the design of SequenceStream).
 * 2014-05-04: Created mune14: when tick counter decreases (e.g. at a
 loop point), randomly choose an input stream to start playing.
 * 2014-05-03: Created mune11, mune12 to play arpeggiated chords.